-You can buy a Balance Mat online via the ‘Buy’ button or by completing the downloadable form.
+You can lease or buy a Balance Mat by completing the downloadable form.

 There are two types of Balance Mat: the Unimetric (single standing position) model and the Multimetric (multiple standing positions) model.
 The Unimetric model comes in two sizes – a standard size for in-house use and a smaller portable model for at-home visits.